Tool/Function Calling

 }

-Implement your external service (e.g., weather service) to handle the provided parameters:
+Implement your external service (for example, weather service) to handle the provided parameters:

 def get_weather_service(params):